Martin-Seysen/mmgroup/docs/source/guide.rst

 Description of the ``mmgroup.mat24_xi`` extension
 =================================================

-This extension is used for computing tables containing the monnomial part of the operation of the generators :math:`\xi^i, i=1,2`.
+This extension is used for computing tables containing the monomial part of the operation of the generators :math:`\xi^i, i=1,2`.
 These elements operate monomially on the ``98280`` entries of the representation :math:`\rho_p` with tags ``B``, ``C``, ``T``, and ``X``.
 One table is generated for each exponent :math:`i`.

-Module ``mmgroup.dev.mat24_xi.mat24_xi_ref`` is a pure python subsitute for this extension; but calculating the tables for the generators :math:`\xi^i` with that extension takes a rather long time.
+Module ``mmgroup.dev.mat24_xi.mat24_xi_ref`` is a pure python substitute for this extension; but calculating the tables for the generators :math:`\xi^i` with that extension takes a rather long time.

 More details will be documented in a future version of this project.